-Kyung Kim is a Senior Managing Director and the Head of Cybersecurity for the Asia-Pacific Region at FTI Consulting.
+Kyung Kim is a Senior Managing Director in FTI Consulting’s Cybersecurity practice and is based in Philadelphia.
 Mr. Kim is an expert in cybersecurity; privacy; digital forensic investigations; risk management; crisis management; criminal, counterintelligence, and counterterrorism investigations; and national security matters.

 Prior to joining FTI Consulting, Mr. Kim served as the head (Legal Attaché) of the Federal Bureau of Investigation (FBI) at the U.S. Embassy Seoul, Korea.
 He served as a Special Advisor to two U.S. Ambassadors on significant international affairs covering all FBI national security matters affecting the U.S. and Korean Peninsula.
 He oversaw and managed FBI’s overseas missions and strategic plans covering cyber intrusion, counterterrorism, counterintelligence, and criminal matters.